Protein structure basically depends on the arrangement of different amino acid residues in a three-dimensional way.

 - Involves intrachain hydrogen bonding and the most common α-helix is right-handed and contains 3.6 amino acid residues per turn.
 The distance between adjacent amino acid residues is known as helical rise and the distance will be 1.5Å or 15nm and helical pitch of 5.4 Å (0.54nm).

 Helical pitch = (Helical rise per residue × No of residues in a loop).

 - For every amino acid residue, the helix turns by 1000.
-The helical repeat occurs for every 5 turns or 18 amino acids that means the same kind of amino acids is repeated for every 5 turns in a single peptide strand.
+The helical repeat occurs every 5 turns or 18 amino acids, which means the same kind of amino acids is repeated for every 5 turns in a single peptide strand.